-- Each group has to draw a large flower.
+Each group has to draw a giant flower.
 It should have a round center and an equal number of petals to the number of participants in their group.

 After discussion, each participant should fill the petals with something unique about themselves- anything that makes them stand out from others.
 However, physical characteristics should be ignored.

 Everyone should fill the center of the flower should be filled with their ‘common’ something.

 Each team should share the flowers with the other groups to discuss the differences and similarities.

 This game provides mental exercise and broad scope for social interaction.